vbrik/find-cephfs-rctime/README.md

 options:
-  -h, --help        show this help message and exit --min-ctime DATE  Minimum ctime in a reasonable format² (default: None) --relative        print matching paths relative to PATH (default: False) --parents         print only parent directories of matches (default: False) --threads NUM     number of threads to use³ (default: 64)
+  -h, --help        show this help message and exit --min-ctime DATE  Minimum ctime in a reasonable format¹ (default: None) --relative        print matching paths relative to PATH (default: False) --parents         print only parent directories of matches (default: False) --threads NUM     number of threads to use² (default: 64)

-Notes: (1) Directory paths will be printed with a trailing slash.
-(2) A variety of date formats can be parsed.
+Notes: (1) A variety of date formats can be parsed.
 YYYY-MM-DD is just one example.
 To specify Unix time, prepend the number of seconds with @.
-(3) Since this script is IO-bound, it makes sense to use many more threads than the number of CPUs.
+(2) Since this script is IO-bound, it makes sense to use many more threads than the number of CPUs.
 ```